Zokes/PetrasWebShop/README.md

 Frameworks & Technologies

 C# .NET Core MVC 3.1 for backend, html, css, jquery for frontend.
 Used combination of bootstrap and CSS grid to do the site layout and styling.
-MySQL databse used for storage.
+MySQL database used for storage.